Why should I submit my product to the Made in Alberta Awards?

 Winners and runners-up will be announced to the public in Avenue Calgary and Edmonton magazine’s September 2019 issue.

-Click here to start the submission process
+Click here to read the Judges bios.

 Rules & Regulations